puppycodes/arca-cms/_posts/credits/2020-03-06-test-credit.md

 ---
-credit: Directed by Frederik Heyman
+credit: 'Directed by Frederik Heyman '
 ---